Learning the best way to use your heating system will help cut energy usage

 Electric Heating

-Storage heaters are a type of electric heater that store heat during the night using cheaper off-peak electricity, and release it during the day.
+Storage heaters are a type of electric heater that store heat during the night using cheaper off-peak electricity and release it during the day.
 They are designed to work with energy tariffs like Economy 7 that have different prices for electricity at different times.

 Making sure you are on a two-rate electricity tariff, such as Economy 7 or Economy 10, allows you to get cheaper electricity rates at night.
 You can check your energy bill or contact your supplier to find out what tariff you are on and what the off-peak hours are.